gregbell/hai/doc/config.md

 values make responses more deterministic, higher values make responses more creative.
 Default: 0.3.

 **shell** : The shell to use for executing commands.
-Defaults to your $SHELL.
+Supported shells include bash, zsh, fish, powershell, and pwsh.
+Defaults to your $SHELL environment variable on Unix-like systems and PowerShell on Windows.

 **history-size** : Maximum number of past commands to keep in history.
-Default:
-50.
+Default: 50.

 **system-prompt** : Specifies the system prompt for the AI model.
 The default prompt contains instructions for generating shell commands compatible with the